Hiring a Fundraising Consultant: 5+ Steps and Best Firms

 Next on our list of recommended fundraising consultants is Aly Sterling Philanthropy.

-Aly Sterling Philanthropy specializes in taking a holistic approach to its consulting services, ensuring that your nonprofit’s unique needs are met.
-This firm offers a number of services that can set your organization up for sustained success, from fundraising planning to board leadership, and specializes in helping nonprofits through turbulent times.
+Aly Sterling Philanthropy takes a holistic approach to its consulting services, ensuring that your nonprofit’s unique needs are met.
+This firm offers a number of services to set your organization up for sustained success, from fundraising planning to board leadership.
+It even specializes in helping nonprofits through turbulent times.

 This is a screenshot of Aly Sterling Philanthropy's website, where you can learn more about their fundraising consulting services.